Last Updated: March 30, 2020

 Activated carbon has a positive charge and therefore, is capable of eliminating negative ions from water.
 However, you should also note that it is not effective in the removal of heavy metals.

 How Does Granular Activated Carbon Work

-The process of granular activated carbon works through the so-called adsorption process.
+The process works through the so-called adsorption process.

 After absorption, the compounds are evenly distributed throughout the absorbent product, like a sponge that absorbs water.
 However, after adsorption, the compounds only bind to the molecules on the surface and produce a film.

 Of course, carbon molecules are attractive.
 That is, actively seek other molecules to connect.
 The immense surface and the very porous nature of the activated carbon allow the adsorbed compounds to penetrate completely into the material and find all available junctions.

 There are also chemical reactions that convert some offensive compounds into less disturbing variations.
 Although activated carbon is not effective against all compounds, it has the ability to combine with compounds in all three phases: liquid, solid and gaseous.